-We argue that earnings management and fraudulent accounting have important eco-nomic consequences.
-In a model where the costs of earnings management are endoge-nous, we show that in equilibrium, low productivity firms hire and invest too muchin order to pool with high productivity firms.
-This behavior distorts the allocation of economic resources in the economy.
-We test the predictions of the model using firm-level data.
-We show that during periods of suspicious accounting, firms hire and investexcessively, while managers exercise options.
-When the misreporting is detected, firmsshed labor and capital and productivity improves.
-Our firm-level results hold both be-fore and after the market crash of 2000.
-In the aggregate, our model provides a novelexplanation for periods of jobless and investment-less growth.
+We argue that earnings management and fraudulent accounting have important economic consequences.
+In a model where the costs of earnings management are endogenous, we show that in equilibrium, bad managers hire and invest too much in order to pool with the good managers.
+This behavior distorts the allocation of economic resources among firms.
+We test the predictions of the model using new historical and firm-level data.
+First, we show that periods of high stock market valuations are systematically followed by large increases in reported frauds.
+We then show that during periods of suspicious accounting, firms hire and invest excessively, while insiders exercise options and sell stocks.
+When the misreporting is detected, firms shed labor and capital and productivity improves.
+In the aggregate, our model seems able to account for periods of jobless and investment-less growth.

 Suggested Citation: Suggested Citation